mikegratton/slog/README.md

     * LogRecordPool has been refactored to use a more conventional memory allocation scheme.
     * The unit test suite has been expanded and automated.
+* *1.3.1*
+    * Fix issues when building Slog without journald support
+* *1.3.0*
+    * Add `BinarySink` and `Blog()` macro for binary logging
+    * Moved details out of `slog.hpp` so that this header summarizes the basics
+    * Tests, examples, and benchmark programs are now not built by default
+* *1.2.0*
+    * Default sink changed to `ConsoleSink`.
+    * Made pool sizes configurable in cmake
+    * Added a syslog sink that can use unix, UDP/IP, or TCP/IP sockets
+    * Fixed signal handling bug when handlers installed before slog's handlers
+* *1.1.0* Alter main include path to be `slog/slog.hpp`.
+Fix bug with "jumbo" messages being truncated.
+* *1.0.0* Initial release.